end-4/dots-hyprland-wiki/src/content/docs/en/archives/Eww.md

 layout: /src/layouts/autonum.astro
 ---

-> [!WARNING]
-> My Eww configs are no longer maintained.
-I recommend against using them
+> WARNING: This config are no longer maintained.
+It's recommended against using them.

 # Installation
 - Dependencies: See branch-specific dependency list